Overview ↑ Back to top

 Refunded Orders ↑ Back to top

-If an order is refunded in full, the corresponding Avalara document is simply voided and no return adjustment is sent.
+If an order is refunded in full, the corresponding Avalara document is voided and no return adjustment is sent.
+If you need to partially refund an order, you should create a Return Invoice in Avalara to determine the correct amount of tax to refund for each order item.

 Plugin Compatibility ↑ Back to top